-The old saying, “good fences make great neighbors” isn’t always true.
+The old poem “good fences make good neighbors” isn’t always true.
 Sometimes fences between neighbors cause legal disputes.
 In today’s post we will take a brief look at how that might happen and what Georgia’s laws on adverse possession entail.

 What is Adverse Possession?

 Adverse possession is a legal means by which a stranger (i.e., a “trespasser”) can acquire title to real property.
 For example, if your neighbor builds a fence that encroaches on 3 feet of your land, he might be able to ultimately obtain legal title to that land.
 The legal theory applied to do this is adverse possession.

 However, before your neighbor can take your land away from you just by building a fence on it, he must meet a number of specific legal requirements.
 The statutory laws on adverse possession vary from state to state, so please consult with experienced counsel where you live to find out what your state’s specific requirements are.

 However, in general, the law requires that a trespasser’s possession of another’s property be:

 - Open and notorious